Low Weng Tchung

 Weng Tchung holds a First Class Master of Law degree from the University of Cambridge, with a specialization in Commercial Law.
 He was the first recipient of the prestigious Tun Suffian Foundation Cambridge Scholarship, and was also elected to a Prize Scholarship by Churchill College, University of Cambridge.

-Weng Tchung also obtained a first class Bachelor of Law degree from Oxford Brookes University, where he graduated top of his class and won the Blake Lapthorn Linnell Prize.
-He was called to the English Bar by the Honourable Society of Middle Temple, and was a Blackstone Entrance Exhibitioner.
+Weng Tchung also obtained a First Class Bachelor of Law degree from Oxford Brookes University, where he graduated top of his class and won the Blake Lapthorn Linnell Prize.
+He was called to the English Bar by the Honourable Society of the Middle Temple, and was a Blackstone Entrance Exhibitioner.

 Weng Tchung has a broad and diverse practice, and is regularly instructed in commercial, corporate and telecommunication matters involving novel and complex legal issues.
 He appears in all levels of the Malaysian superior courts, and has been noted for his “well-researched written submissions”: see Malpac Holdings Berhad v Malpac Capital Sdn Bhd 1 LNS 1251 at per Mohd Nazlan Mohd Ghazali J (now JCA).